eyeseast/awesome-journalism/README.md

 This is a collection of awesome things (preferably open source) to make your journalism better.
 Please add anything you think everyone should know about.

+## How to add an awesome thing

+ - open an issue with a link; or
+ - fork the repo, add something, send a pull request

 ## Charts